JerryAIwei/academic-kickstart/content/project/robomaster2018/index.md

 We use MSER algorithms and HOG feature of the target to recognize other robots.
 Then we compute the 3D location and control a two-axis gimbal to sight the target.
 {{< figure src="Screenshot from 2019-11-14 05-21-38.png" title="" lightbox="true" >}}
 ###Power Rune
-We designed algorithms to recognize numbers on the LED and launch projectile to hit the corresponding numbers on the screen below in order to gain power rune.
+We designed algorithms to recognize numbers on the LED and launch projectile to hit the corresponding numbers on the screen below in order to gain a power rune.
 {{< vimeo 372633119 >}}